sankage/sankage.github.io/_posts/2013-08-28-website-rebuild.md

 category: development
 ---

 It all started as a spare time project.
-We had moved the blogging features of BKV.com into a Wordpress site, but left everything else to exist in a CMS.
+We had moved the blogging features of BKV.com into a Wordpress site, but left everything else to exist in a separate CMS.
 As working in the CMS was proving to be more problematic day to day, I decided to see what it would take to move the remaining site (almost entirely static content) into a static site generator.
 Its time to start mixing chemicals Dr. Jekyll.

 I started by doing an inventory of all the site's current pages to see exactly what was going to be needed to be rebuilt.
 I noticed that we had some distinct clusters of data and decided to use Jekyll's built-in blogging features to handle them.
 By setting specific categories to groups of posts I am able to loop through just that category for index views.